Common English Mistakes Non-Native Writers Make in Research Papers

 The gap statement is the most important sentence in the introduction of a research paper.
 It tells the editor and the reviewers why this paper needs to exist.
 In many academic traditions outside of English, the gap can be implied through the structure of the argument.
 The reader is expected to infer the contribution from the accumulation of what has been reviewed.
 English peer-reviewed journals don't work this way.
 The gap must be stated explicitly.

-This is not primarily a language error.
+This isn't primarily a language error.
 It's a rhetorical convention error that produces a language problem: the paper reads as though it has no justification for existing.
 Reviewers describe it as "the contribution is unclear" or "the novelty of the study is not established," which can be mistaken for a substantive critique when it's actually a structural one.

 Common error